pioio/ezcli/docs/usecases.md

 - A single `tasks.py` containing both your task and their logic.
 - All tasks are visible by default when running `t`.
 - Some tasks might be, optionally, marked as 'important'; this will make them stand out in the list of tasks.

+This project can be a sofware project where you need the typical sets build/test/ship tasks.

+Or, it can be just a small collection of small unrelated automation tasks, like 'check-weather', 'brew-coffee', 'check-email', etc.

 ## Tiny project with hidden tasks
 Another simplest scenario: